ericmuckley/fluid_channel_modeling/README.md

 # Fluid channel modeling

 This repository contains files for Python-based modeling of void fraction in microfluidic channels.

+## Workflow

 Here is a description of the worklow:

 1. Image data is stored inside the *\data* directory.
 2. The Python notebook *channel_modeling.ipynb* is run, which crops the images in the *\data* directory to remove regions outside the channel area.
 3. The trimmed image data is saved to a Python dictionary in the numpy file called *trimmed_images.npy*.